hanhanhan-kim/noexiit/README.md

 - `output_dir` (string or `null`): The path to the directory where the acquired `sniffed_puffed.csv` data will be saved.
 If `null`, will inherit the value from the `calibrate` parameter in the `config.yaml` file.

-- `port` (string): The path to the Teensy MCU port that control the valves.
+- `port` (string): The path to the Teensy MCU port that control the valves, e.g. `/dev/ttyACM1`.
 This path is *not* the Teensy MCU port that controls the stepper and servo motors.
-E.g. '/dev/ttyACM1'.

 - `pre_stim_durn` (float): The time (secs) before activating only the 'ON' valve, e.g. the odour valve.